neuvector/azure-vsts/overview.md

 * Fails the build if the image contains at least 1 high severity vulnerability or at least 3 medium severity vulnerabilities
 * Pushes the Docker image to a private Azure Container registry only if the aforementioned quality gates are met

 The pipeline pulls the standalone image from a registry and run it in the pipeline as a container to perform scanning.
 The task `NeuVectorScan` is running in the pipeline to perform scanning.
-As a prerequisite, a valid NeuVector license needs to be applied.
-In the example, the license is taken from the [secure file](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/secure-files?view=azure-devops) `neuvector-license.txt` and referenced by the `NeuVectorScan` step.

 The example assumes:

 * A [service connection](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml) `Docker Hub` is configured with credentials and permissions to fetch images from the NeuVector registry.
-* A valid NeuVector license exists in the [secure file](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/secure-files?view=azure-devops) `neuvector-license.txt` and is accessible by the pipeline.
 * A service connection to an Azure Container Registry `gallery.azurecr.io` is configured.

 Example: